ECT Information for Patients

 Most modern ECT machines generate a biphasic wave form.
 This in reality doubles the frequency.
 As such this needs to be considered when calculating the charge being delivered.

 An ECT stimulation dose is measured in millicoulumbs.(abbreviated mC) This is a measure of charge.
-Charge is a measure of how many electrons we are using.
 The charge (dose) is a function of the amplitude of the wave form, the frequency, the pulse width and the total duration of the stimulus.
 Think of the dose (aka charge) as measuring the area of the boxes and then counting the total number of boxes.
 That is the charge (dose) given during the stimulation.
 According to Kho et al. 2003, “No evidence was found for a superior speed of action of ECT or for a difference in efficacy between sine wave and brief pulse stimulation.”

 Shortening the pulse width can help reduce the cognitive side effects associated with ECT.
 There were two randomized controlled trials that compared brief pulse to ultrabrief pulse ECT.
 Pisvejc et al. 1998 and Sackeim et al. 2008.
 Both studies showed ultrabrief (<0.5 ms) is just as effective as brief (0.5-2.0 ms).
 Per Sackeim et al. 2008, “The use of an ultrabrief stimulus markedly reduces adverse cognitive effects, and when coupled with markedly suprathreshold right unilateral ECT, also preserves efficacy.”